Configuration

 env [k[=v]] get/set environment variable

-to enter it, use arrows (up, down, left, right) to navigate the configuration, and q
+A simpler alternative to e command is accessible from the visual mode.
+Type Ve to enter it, use arrows (up, down, left, right) to navigate the configuration, and q to exit it.
+The start screen for the visual cofiguration edit looks like this:

 Eval spaces: